delightflow/harvestip/README.md

-# HarvestIP: RAG-Based Patent Document Writing and Analysis Solution
+# HavIP: RAG-Based Patent Document Writing and Analysis Solution

-Welcome to HarvestIP, a cutting-edge solution for patent document creation, Utilizing Retrieval-Augmented Generation (RAG) technology, HarvestIP streamlines the process of drafting professional patent documents, providing inventors and companies with comprehensive tools for managing intellectual property.
+Welcome to HavIP, a cutting-edge solution for patent document creation, Utilizing Retrieval-Augmented Generation (RAG) technology, HavIP streamlines the process of drafting professional patent documents, providing inventors and companies with comprehensive tools for managing intellectual property.

 ## Features